DataCorrupted/peter-site/content/post/homeward.md

 The first answer I canceled out is Shanghai.
 The city has many flavors.
 For many people that's a huge up.
-But for me, it's mainly spicy.
+But for me, Shanghai tastes spicy and it's a down.
 It was last summer.
-My friends just came back from they 5-week trip to UCB.
+My friends just came back from their 5-week trip to UCB.
-We joked, you got to pick the dinner, as we are not sure which one you miss most.
+We joked, you got to pick the dinner, as we are not sure which one you miss the most.

 **Hotpot** of course.
 Spicy kind.

 To be honest I am a little bit against hotpot.
 Because you cannot put everything into a pot and call it a meal.
-I believe every kind of food deserves a special treat that fits them, not put together and mixed with each other.
+I believe every kind of food deserves a special cuisine that fits them, not put together and mixed with each other.
-Another thing I have to go against is spicy.
+Another thing I must go against is spicy.
 It's so strong that it covers other flavors.
 Leaving nothing but spicy itself, like a fire.
+Making me feel anything is pointless if it's spicy.
+After all, what's the point of tasting them if they just taste like anything else.

 Anyway, they picked hotpot.
-We did had a great time and I had a lot of spicy meat.
+We had a great time and I had a lot of spicy meat.
 That was a memorable night for me.

 For my stomach, that's a whole different story.
 Got so unconformable that I barely ate anything the next day.
 From then on, I decided to never have spicy hotpot anymore.
-I would refuse my friends invitation, avoid them myself.
+I would refuse my friends' invitation no matter what.

 Yet, it's hard to avoid spicy things in Shanghai.
 Even in ShanghaiTech's canteen when I order chicken I got spicy ones because the cook did that by default.